kimdrezdon/100-days-of-code-challenge/log.md

 **Today's Progress**: Made more progress towards deploying my full stack app to Heroku

 **Thoughts**: I was able to deploy it to Heroku and set up the clearDB database.
 When I test the heroku app locally it works fine.
 When I test just the heroku server locally I get an error that I can't resolve.
 I will try to fix tomorrow.

+### Day 14: December 30, Monday

+**Today's Progress**: Finished deploying my full stack app to Heroku and updated my portfolio

+**Thoughts**: The problem I got stuck on yesterday had a simple fix!
+It feels so good to be done deploying my full stack app.
+Now I will know how to do it for my next full stack project.
+I also updated my portfolio to include the new link and moved all my profile links to the data.json to clean it up.